DFurnes/dotfiles/README.md

 dotfiles by dfurnes
 =======================

-locally sourced, organic artisinal dotfiles. this is how i write such nice css.
+My configuration files for ZSH, Vim, OS X, and Alfred.
+This is how I write such nice CSS.